Pasłęk – St Bartholomew’s Church

 The chancel with massive, thick walls, despite having a vault inside, was not supported with buttresses.
 Its lighting was provided by three pointed southern windows and one from the north and east.
 Crude, modest external façades were only decorated with a plastered frieze under the eaves, which separated the gable in the east.
 The horizontal division also provided a slightly protruding plinth.
 The triangular, five-axis gable was separated by oblong, pointed blendes with moulded edges, arranged in a pyramidal layout, with the middle blende being distinguished by the greatest width.

 The nave was reinforced from the outside with numerous buttresses, in the corners situated at an angle.
-Until the major reconstruction, it had a very low clerestory zone, so the aisles were covered with separate single-pitched roofs, and the nave with a gable roof.
-The interior was divided by four pairs of pillars on a square plan with high pedestals, and two pairs of half-pillars into central nave and two aisles, separated by two rows of narrow arcades.
+Until the major reconstruction, it had a very low clerestory zone, with aisles covered with separate mono-pitched roofs and the central nave with a gable roof.
+The pointed portals were filled with painted oak doors with iron fittings, both single-leaf and double-leaf.
+Some of them acquired a very decorative latticework, composed of a fragmented twig, forming a row of rhombuses with twigs ended in lilies.
+The quadrangular lattices were attached to the boards with densely packed nails with large heads in the form of convex, precisely made rosettes.
+The interior of the nave was divided by four pairs of pillars on a square plan with high pedestals, and two pairs of half-pillars into central nave and two aisles, separated by two rows of narrow arcades.
 In the lower parts of the walls, recesses with segmental heads were created in several places.

 The tower was placed on a moulded plinth, and its facades were decorated with pointed blendes.
 From the south and west, on the first floor, three moulded panels were created, while the central blende in the western wall raised so that it cut a band frieze.
 On the second floor of the west wall there are only two blendes, and three on the south and east.
 The elevations of the ground floor of the tower, in addition to single blendes, were decorated with a diamond pattern made of heavily baked bricks, also placed to a lesser extent on the second floor.